 I had an opportunity to spend a night at The Willcox recently and can now understand why it has garnered such recognition.

-The beginning of The Willcox dates back to 1898 when a fire completely destroyed the former grand hotel in town, known as the Highland Park Hotel.
+The beginning of The Willcox dates back to 1898 when a fire destroyed the former grand hotel in town, the Highland Park.
 Frederick Willcox had been the caterer at Highland Park and was approached by those who were accustomed to his wonderful food about starting a new hotel in Aiken.
 What was first called The Willcox Inn began hosting guests in 1900.
 As its popularity grew, so did its need for more space.
 Expansions took place in 1906 and 1928.

-At the end of the 1800s, many people were drawn to Aiken because of publications touting the town’s health benefits.
-The climate in the fall and winter, the dry air, and the forests of long-leaf pines giving off pleasant aromas were said to be far better than the conditions along the coast for those suffering from “malaria and other maladies.”
+At the end of the 1800s, Aiken drew many people because of publications touting the town’s health benefits.
+The climate in the fall and winter, dry air, and forests of long-leaf pines giving off pleasant aromas were said to be greater than the conditions along the coast for those suffering from “malaria and other maladies.”
 Many of those same articles mentioned the presence of golf courses, polo grounds, and stables.
 A yearly influx of what became known as Winter Colonists began with many of them building multi-room “cottages” and adding fox hunting and steeplechase events to the attractions in Aiken.

 Grand Southern Entrance and Lobby

 The tall white columns project a “Gone with the Wind” vibe when you drive onto the property, and the flags flying over the front door will catch your eye.
 The United States flag, the South Carolina state flag, and the Canadian flag are side by side.
 Many Canadians started coming to Aiken (and staying at The Willcox) in the 1970s and 80s for fox hunting and continue to return.
 Their flag is a welcome gesture on the part of The Willcox.